 Secure Income REIT Plc adopted the UK Corporate Governance Code 2016 (The Code) as a basis for Corporate Governance reporting since its listing in 2014.
-Following the revision to AIM Rule 26, the Company has now formally elected to follow this code on a comply or explain basis.
+Following the revision to AIM Rule 26 in September 2018, the Company formally elected to follow The Code on a comply or explain basis.
 Compliance with The Code will be reviewed on an annual basis by the Board and the status will be reported in the annual report.
-As of 6 September 2018 the Board does not consider there to be any areas relevant to the Company where it does not comply with The Code.
+For the year ended 31 December 2018, the Board did not consider there to be any areas relevant to the Company where it did not comply with The Code, other than in not providing a separate report of the Nominations Committee to shareholders in the 2018 annual report.
+This departure from The Code is considered appropriate given the size of the Company and the nature of its Board, including the fact that there were no Board vacancies in the year and up to the date of the annual report.

 Independent Non-Executive Directors